Brooklands Viscount Day

 c/n 1 G-AHRF

-The Vickers Viscount Network and the Brooklands Museum invites everyone with an interest in the Vickers Viscount, together
+The Vickers Viscount Network and the Brooklands Museum invited everyone with an interest in the Vickers Viscount, together

-with their family and friends, to 'Brooklands Viscount Day', a day where this famous aircraft will take centre stage.
+with their family and friends, to 'Brooklands Viscount Day', a day where this famous aircraft took centre stage.

-The event is to be held at the Brooklands Museum, Weybridge, Surrey, England KT13 0SL on Saturday 1st October 2011.
+The event was held at the Brooklands Museum, Weybridge, Surrey, England KT13 0SL on Saturday 1st October 2011.

 In its day the Viscount was as much of a ground breaking aircraft as Concorde was 20 years later.
 The Vickers Viscount